-Generally this cost will include drafting a trust deed, new Wills for you and your partner or spouse, a Letter of Wishes, EPAs and perhaps also a relationship property agreement, or a Deed of Delegation and Power of Attorney.
+Generally this cost will include drafting a trust deed, new wills for you and your partner or spouse, a letter of wishes, EPAs and perhaps also a relationship property agreement, or a delegation of the trustees' functions.

-If you are transferring your family home or other real estate to your trust, there will be costs for preparation and registration of documents to transfer ownership and redocument any mortgages.
+If you are transferring your family home or other real estate to your trust, there will be costs for the preparation and registration of documents to transfer ownership and redocument any mortgages.
 For those settlors with a mortgage on the property being transferred, there will be costs to rearrange the loan securities.